stripe-samples/checkout-one-time-payments/README.md

-# Using Checkout for one-time purchases
+# Accept payments with Stripe Checkout

 Building payment form UI from scratch is difficult -- input field validation, error message handing, and localization are just a few things to think about when designing a simple checkout flow.